-Today’s post will be the the first of a three part series: Cultivating Joy.
-In this post I would like to bring some awareness on the differences between happiness and Joy.
-There are clear distinctions between the two and understanding these differences can help you cultivate wellness in you and your family’s life.
-The second post we will offer up great habits to adopt to cultivate lasting joy in your life.
-The third post we will work through how to coach your family to stop chasing happiness and bring up some good strategies on growing joy.
+Today’s post will be the first of a three part series: Cultivating Joy.
+In this post, I would like to bring some awareness of the differences between happiness and Joy.
+There are clear distinctions between the two, and understanding these differences can help you cultivate wellness in you and your family’s life.
+In the second post, we will offer up great habits to adopt to cultivate lasting joy in your life.
+In the third post, we will work on coaching your family to stop chasing happiness and bring up some good strategies on growing joy.

 Below (in yellow) is from the page: Champion Dad’s Vision.
 Joy is a pillar that all dad’s (people) should strive for.

-Joy: Through their encouragement of others they have a positive impact on everyone they meet.
+Joy: Through their encouragement of others, they have a positive impact on everyone they meet.
 They tend to be happy go lucky by nature and are willing to try new things to experience life fully.
-They are the rock, or the person called when things go wrong.
-They are able to endure hardships with a sense of playfulness.
+They are the rock or the person called when things go wrong.
+They can endure hardships with a sense of playfulness.
 Their actions speak to a win, win, win (expansion of self, expansion of others, expansion of community).

-While on a recent vacation with my family I watched my kids closely on what makes them happy.
-Over a few days a pattern emerged and I could determine what gave them happiness and what allowed joy to emerge.
-From these observations I started to watch other families and the same pattern applied.
+While on a recent vacation with my family, I watched my kids closely on making them happy.
+Over a few days, a pattern emerged, and I could determine what gave them happiness and what allowed joy to emerge.
+From these observations, I started to watch other families, and the same pattern applied.

 Happy: feeling or showing pleasure or contentment.